About

 Edits are saved in real time as you enter information in the form.
 If you leave the page and return later, your information will still be saved.

-However, these changes are not committed to Synapse as final annotations until you click Apply Changes.
+However, these changes are not committed to Synapse as final annotations until you click Sync Changes.

 If the update is successful, a green bar at the bottom of the screen will confirm that the sheet has been successfully updated.